-After analysing the limited world records available Orjan Hallberg (researcher) and Dr Gerhard Oberfeld, MD, (Austrian Department of Public Health) said the number of EHS cases was “steadily increasing” and offered the alarming advice that if the increase continued at the currently documented rate, the condition would probably affect one in two people within the next decade (2017).
+After analysing the limited world records available Orjan Hallberg (researcher) and Dr Gerhard Oberfeld, MD, (Austrian Department of Public Health) said the number of EHS cases was “steadily increasing” and offered the alarming advice that if the increase continued at the currently documented rate as at 2007, the condition would probably affect one in two people within the next decade (2017).

 Persons often don’t consider they have EHS because their symptom/s seem minor such as the 42 year old male who has had no problem around EMR until recently when he noticed for the first time if he gets within about 4m (13 feet) of a wifi modem he hears a sound like chalk scraping on a blackboard.
 It was quite a shock when he was told he now has EHS and that he should quickly change all wireless transmitters in his life for wired ones because his presently low level symptom would progressively become severe and other symptoms would follow.
 He has the early stages of hyperacusis.